Community Involvement Awards

-The Community Involvement Awards provide an opportunity for the Washington County Board of Commissioners to recognize how volunteers contribute to the strength of the community.
+The Community Involvement Awards provide an opportunity to recognize how volunteers contribute to the strength of the community.
 Each year, volunteers in Washington County contribute millions of dollars of service to our communities.
 We salute all volunteers for their invaluable contributions of time and talent to benefit our community!

 Please note: All nominees must reside in Washington County or engage in volunteer work in a community of Washington County.

 The categories and eligibility requirements are detailed below.

 This award recognizes a single volunteer for his or her commitment to volunteerism.
 Eligible volunteers:

 • Demonstrate dedication, enthusiasm and exceptional volunteer service with at least two organizations during a time span of 10 or more years.

 • Have a depth of volunteerism that has made a positive impact in the community.

 • Are 30 years of age or older.